SalesforceSFDC/Apex/APEX.md

 * Text - All users can create or change this template
 * HTML with letterhead -	Only Administrators and users having “Edit HTML Templates” permissions can create this template based on a letterhead.
 * Custom HTML -	Administrators and users having “Edit HTML Templates” permissions can create this template without the need of a letterhead
+* Visualforce -	Only administrators and developers can create this template.
+Advanced functionalities like merging data from multiple records is available only in this template
+## Bucket Fields in Reports
+A bucket field lets you group related records together by ranges and segments, without the use of complex formulas and custom fields.
+Bucketing can thus be used to group, filter, or arrange report data.
+When you create a bucket field, you need to define multiple categories (buckets) that are used to group report values.

+The advantage is that earlier, we had to create custom fields to group or segment certain data.
+## Salesforce Reports
+* Tabular reports -	Simple Excel type tables which provide a list of items with the grand total
+* Summary reports -	Similar to Tabular reports, but also have functionality of grouping rows, viewing subtotals & creating charts
+* Matrix reports -	Two-dimensional reports which allow you to group records both by row and column
+* Joined reports -	Multiple blocks showing data from different reports based on same or different report types
+* only Summary reports and Matrix reports can be fed as data source for dashboards.
+Tabular and Joined reports cannot be used as data source for dashboards.